rhomobile/rhomobile-docs/docs/en/4.1.0/guide/remote-debug.md

 #### Resources Tab
 The resources tab provides information about the various resources associated with a page.
 This is useful if you want to make sure a resource (e.g. an external script or stylesheet) has been loaded or for checking out the cookies.
 You can also look at some HTML5 features like localStorage or WebSQL.

-NOTE: localStorage and WebSQL are not related to the Rhom database that RhoMobile provides.
+> Note: localStorage and WebSQL are not related to the Rhom database that RhoMobile provides.
 These are HTML5 specific features that are provided with WebKit based browsers.